makise-homura/rumia/README.md

         made by Microsoft, since Microsoft's one doesn't work if being run by unprivileged user.

+        * `../../templates.d/uptime_cmd.procfs`: using data from `/proc/uptime`
+        file obtained through an SSH session to remote computer (using `ssh_cmd`'s output).
+Useful if you have BASH with enabled procfs on Windows, but don't have any suitable `uptime.exe`.

     * `cpuget_cmd`: Print a CPU utilization of remote computer.
 Return value does not matter.
 Should print exactly 6 characters, of which leading and trailing ones are spaces, and should not produce a newline after that (so